french house vocabulary

 As all language learners know, just skimming vocab lists is not enough to make new words stick in your long-term memory.

-So, before we break out the big list of French house vocabulary, let’s look at a few of the best ways to help you practice and retain it.
+Here you’ll find a few of the best ways to help you learn, practice and retain this vocabulary.

 1. Get inQUIZitive